ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 > It is a map, right?

-- signature: The signature over the Merkle tree root as bstr.
+- `signature`: the signature over the Merkle tree root as bstr.

-- node_certificate: DER-encoded X.509 certificate of the CCF node that generated the signature.
-A node certificate is endorsed by the service certificate.
+- `node_certificate`: a DER-encoded X.509 certificate for the public key for signature verification.
+  This certificate MUST be a valid CCF node certificate for the service; in particular, it MUST form a valid X.509 certificate chain with the service certificate.

+- `inclusion_proof`: the intermediate hashes to recompute the signed root of the Merkle tree from the leaf digest of the envelope.
+  - The array MUST have a number of items less than the binary log of the maximal expected size of the ledger.
-- inclusion_proof: The Merkle proof for the leaf as an array of \[left, hash\] pairs.
+  - The inclusion proof structure is an array of \[left, hash\] pairs where `left` indicates the ordering of digests for the intermediate hash compution.
+The hash MUST be a bytestring of length `HASH_SIZE`.

-- leaf_info: Information about the leaf that is needed to reconstruct the leaf bytes: the internal hash, the internal data, and the protected header of the countersigner.
+- `leaf_info`: auxiliary inputs to recompute the leaf digest included in the Merkle tree: the internal hash, the internal data, and the protected header of the countersigner.
+  - `internal_hash` MUST be a bytestring of length `HASH_SIZE`
+  - `internal_data` MUST be a bytestring of length less than `HASH_SIZE + 32`

+The inclusion of an additional, short-lived certificate endorsed by the TS enables flexibility in its distributed implementation, and may support additional CCF-specific auditing.

+The internal values passed in `leaf_info` are opaque to the Verifier described in this document, but they may support additional CCF-specific auditing of the ledger.

 The CDDL fragment that represents the above text follows.